askmike/gekko/docs/strategies/tulip_indicators.md

 The Fisher Transform is a technical indicator that converts prices into a Gaussian normal distribution.
 The indicator enables traders to create a nearly Gaussian probability density function by normalizing prices.
 That is, the transformation makes peak swings relatively rare events and unambiguously identifies price reversals on a chart.

-    Y = 0.5 * ln ((1+X)/(1-X)).
+    Y = 0.5 * ln ((1+X)/(1-X))

 Where:

-"ln" denotes the abbreviated form of the natural logarithm.
+ - "ln" denotes the abbreviated form of the natural logarithm

-"X" denotes the transformation of price to a level between -1 and 1 for ease of calculation
+ - "X" denotes the transformation of price to a level between -1 and 1 for ease of calculation

 Required parameters: